bartswierz/bartswierz/README.md

 - 👋 Hi, I’m Bart Swierzynski, I'm currently a DePaul University student and anticipating completion of my B.S. in Computer Science in the Fall of 2022.
 During my degree, I was able to get an understanding of various programming languages such as: Python, Java, C, C++, Scala, Scheme, Lisp, and mySQL.
-While I took my first steps into the programming world with Python, I consider Java as my main language.
-With that said, I am actively working on improving my proficiency in Java.
+While I took my first steps into the programming world with Python, I am most comfortable in Java.
+Recently, I have grown a liking to web development on my spare time.
+I am really enjoying learning the fundementals of HTML and CSS.
+I love to build things, so being able to see a webpage come to life is amazing.

 - 👀 I’m interested in learning:
+   - HTML
+   - CSS
    - JavaScript
-   - TypeScript
    - React

 - 🌱 Hobbies:
    - Car Enthusiast
    - Hiking
+   - Occassional gaming

 - 🌱 I’m currently working on:
-   - Improving my understanding of Java concepts to add additional tools to bring my projects to life.
-   - Investing freetime into LeetCode.
-   - My current project idea brings out my love of cars with the design structure of the program nearly complete.
+   - I have java project in mind that brings out my love of cars with the design structure of the program nearly complete.
+   - Ideas for my first personal website regarding content and layout.
+   - Ideas for creating a webpage for a family friend.

 - 💞️ I'm currently learning:
-  - I'm learning JavaScript in my free time alongside my current courses.
+  - The fundementals of HTML and CSS.
+Once I have a good grasp, I will move onto JavaScript then React.
   - Better understanding for: Java(OOP) - Design Patterns, SOLID Principles, Four basic principles of OOP

 - 📫 How to reach me ...